Wanting some fun beach sandals this summer without spending a fortune?

 How to DIY a summery pair of beach sandals:

-If you prefer written instructions to a video, here you go!
+If you prefer written instructions to the video above, here you go!

 1.)
 Choose your slides, and purchase grass skirt(s).

 A basic, inexpensive slide will work great to make these beach sandals.
 You don’t have to worry too much about the color except for the sides and heel because the top of the slides will be covered with your raffia.

 You can find grass skirts at Dollar Tree!
 But take note: they sell both adult and kid sizes.
 Unfortunately, I made the mistake of purchasing the kids size, so I ended up needing (2) of them.
 You could complete this project with just one of the adult-sized skirts.